 A: Yes.
 In 1911 the Supreme Court ruled that life insurance policies are an asset.
 Like all assets, policies are freely assignable for value.
 Once a life insurance policy is issued, it is the property of the contract owner.
 Once the contestability period has passed, the policy owner has the right to get rid of the policy.
 They can then use the proceeds as funding for cancer patients.

-A: Selling your life insurance policy is a decision that is very personal and differs from each individual.
-The most common reason an individual wants to sell their life insurance policy is because they want to enjoy the financial benefits in the present, with their family and friends.
+A: Selling your life insurance policy is a decision that is very personal and differs for each individual.
+The most common reason an individual wants this type of funding for cancer patients is because they want to enjoy the financial benefits in the present, with their family and friends.